SchedulesDirect/mfdb-json/README.md

 Go to "5.
 Input connections" and associate the hardware inputs with the video source you created in the sd-utility script.

+You do not need to "Retrieve lineup" or scan for channels.

 Exit mythtv-setup

 #Retrieving data

-Run the mfdb-json.php script to retrieve the data.
+Run the mfdb-json.php script to download schedule data.

 ```
 00:00:49:mfdb-json.php developer grabber v0.07/2014-02-16